Communication, Journalism and Media Department

 The Journalism and Public Relations program allows students to focus on the study of news and information as it relates to both traditional and digital media platforms.
 The Journalism specialization emphasizes traditional reporting and editing skills while ensuring that students are prepared to produce content for a variety of platforms.
 Students also have the flexibility to focus on specific areas of interest such as print, broadcast or digital publishing, and to work directly with the department’s campus media organizations and PRSSA chapter.

-The Strategic Communication concentration synthesizes the professional practice of public relations with emphasis in corporate, crisis and conflict communication.
+Strategic Communication synthesizes the professional practice of public relations with emphasis in corporate, crisis and conflict communication.
 It emphasizes the tactical communication process that builds mutually beneficial relationships between organizations and their public and emphasizes the necessity of consistency and specificity in all forms of communication with internal and external stakeholders.

 The Broadcast Meteorology minor provides students with a marketable applied skill set in both the broadcasting and meteorological professions.
 Students who complete the minor in Broadcast Meteorology will have working knowledge of technical television production skills, will develop presentation skills for a general public audience, in addition to a vocabulary and functional understanding of meteorological concepts and competencies.